-The Coroners Court has been closely monitoring the COVID-19 situation and following State and Commonwealth government advice.
+The Coroners Court of Victoria is closely monitoring the COVID-19 situation and following State and Commonwealth government advice.

 In line with government restrictions, Victorian State Coroner, Judge Cain, has directed that no hearing which requires the physical attendance of any person at the Coroners Court will proceed.

 Inquest Findings, Summary Inquests, Direction Hearings and Mention Hearings will be facilitated through technology.

 Inquests are adjourned to a date to be fixed.
 Adjourned inquests will be rescheduled in line with government guidelines, but not before 31 May 2020.

 The Coroners Court remains open and continues to actively investigate all cases.
 Coroners and staff are working in accordance with the restrictions imposed as a result of COVID-19 and remain committed to the timely and efficient conduct of proceedings and to serving the community at this difficult time.

 For further information please read Practice Direction 1 of 2020 COVID-19 Pandemic Response.

 When a COVID-19 death should be reported to the coroner

 The Coroners Court of Victoria investigates all deaths that are reportable.
 Of the approximately 40,000 Victorians who die every year, only 6500-7000 of those deaths are reportable.
 The Coroners Court of Victoria will generally be treating deaths of people who tested positive for COVID-19 as arising from natural causes, similar to individuals who die from the flu.
 Therefore, in general, these deaths do not need to be reported to the coroner.
 The treating doctor in such circumstances should complete a Medical Certificate of Cause of Death (death certificate).